butinhi/MIUI-14-XML-Vietnamese/README.md

 # Credits
     ingbrzy - Builder of MultiRom, Bug reports.
-    [butinhi] - Leader of the Vietnamese translation team for MIUI
+    [butinhi] - The Vietnamese language translator for MIUI